 Rates for 55-64 Year Olds

 Drivers aged 55 to 64 can be thankful they have some of the lowest premiums in the city.
-While SF and Farmers jump up again in this demographic, Geico stands out as the best option from a savings point of view.
+While State Farm and Farmers jump up again in this demographic, Geico stands out as the best option from a savings point of view.

 Choosing Geico over Farmers for instance will save you over $1,000 annually.
 Even the next cheapest option, Liberty Mutual ends up costing $660 a year less than Farmers.